sapporo-wes/yevis-cli/README.md

 Edit the generated `./yevis_config.yml` as [`test_config_CWL.yml`](https://github.com/ddbj/yevis-cli/blob/main/tests/test_config_CWL.yml).

-The main part to edit is below:
+The main parts to edit are as follows:

-- `workflow.files`: the list of files to be included in the registration file
+- `workflow.files`: List of workflows and related files
-- `workflow.testing`: the list of tests to be run
+- `workflow.testing`: List of tests to be run

-After that, validate the config file, run a test, and create a pull request by:
+Then, validate the configuration file, run tests, and generate a pull request by:

 ```bash
 $ yevis pull-request ./yevis_config.yml